-Learning Persian recipes is another challenge I never shied away from.
-Having a Persian mother-in-law AND mother guaranteed I’d learn something!
-I always loved Persian food, full of wonderful flavors that excited all of your senses.
+Learning how to cook Persian recipes is a challenge I never shied away from.
+Having a Persian mother-in-law AND mother guaranteed I would learn something!
 And dolmeh is one of those special recipes.

 Stuffing vegetables is a common theme you find in various cuisines from all over the world.
 In Turkish, dolma means “stuffed” and is typically referred to stuffed grape leaves.
 Greeks call the same dish dolmades and Persians use dolmeh.
-They all refer to the same dish.

 The most common dolma people think of is grape leaves stuffed with a rice filling and rolled up.
 But you can also stuff tomatoes, bell peppers, onions and cabbage leaves – they would all be considered dolma.